Dilation and Evacuation (D&E): Second Trimester Pregnancy Termination

 • Perforation of the uterus or other organs, though this is rare.

-• Emotional and psychological distress can be managed through counseling and support services.
+• Emotional and psychological distress can be managed through counselling and support services.

 Dilation and Evacuation (D&E) is a medical procedure to terminate a pregnancy, typically performed during the second trimester (13-24 weeks of gestation).
 It involves dilating the cervix and removing the fetus and placental tissues from the uterus.
 D&E is considered safe and effective when performed by trained medical professionals in appropriate clinical settings.
 It's important to note that D&E is a medical procedure and should be discussed with a qualified healthcare provider.
 Indications for D&E may include: